 - Elba was supposed to be this for Napoleon.
 Despite being an island guarded by the British Navy, he managed to escape after 300 days.
 After Waterloo, he was exiled to Saint Helena, a barren and isolated chunk of rock in the South Atlantic.
 He didn't escape that time.

 - Australia was a penal (prison) colony for Britain for the greater part of the 19th century, and well beyond swimming distance to someplace better, and certaintly prohibitively far from England, which was the point.
 In turn, Tasmania was the penal colony for Australia—that is, if after being transported to Australia from Britain and committed another serious offence, you'd go to Tasmania.
 The same, generally speaking, was true of Queensland; Brisbane is sufficiently far from the rest of Australian civilisation to tell you why.
+And for those the British government was really angry at, there was Norfolk Island: After a failed rebellion there, some of the rebels were sentenced to hang, but had to have the sentences confirmed in Sydney.
+When some of the condemned found out that they would be spared, they wept and cursed their fate, while those who were to die rejoiced that at least they would not be on Norfolk Island any longer.

 - The Marias Islands in Mexico.